AEM Holdings' share price has shot up 185% (from 26 cents to 74 cents) since the start of the year, buoyed mainly by the company's share buyback.

 AEM, which has discontinued the sale of its previous generation of testers, started delivering the new ones to Intel in 2015.

-"We are trailblazing with our customer," said Mr Loke Wai San, the non-executive chairman of AEM and founder and MD of his own private equity firm, Novo Tellus Capital.
+"We are trailblazing with our customer," said Mr Loke Wai San, the non-executive chairman of AEM and founder and MD of private equity firm, Novo Tellus Capital.

 (Mr Loke is a Director of New Earth Group which manages Novo Tellus PE Fund 1, L.P., the sole member of Orion Phoenix which is the No.1 shareholder of AEM with a 27.3% stake.)

 Each of the AEM machines - technical name: "high-density test handlers" -- sells for several million dollars.
-The one-off sale of capital equipment aside, in the years ahead there will be recurring income from selling consumables used with these machines.
+The one-off sale of capital equipment aside, in subsequent years there will be recurring income from selling consumables used with these machines.

 Can the machines be copied?
-Unlikely, as there are lots of skills sets that go into developing the machines and the development time is several years, replied Mr Cher.
+Unlikely, as there are lots of skills sets that go into developing them and the development time is several years, replied Mr Cher.
 In addition, the customer's (ie, Intel or any chip producer) input is vital for the development of the machine.